Agora-wireless/Agora/README.md

     * Optional: DPDK
        * Refer to [DPDK_README.md](DPDK_README.md) for configuration and installation instructions.

-## Building and running with emulated RRU
-We provide a high performance [packet generator](simulator) to emulate the RRU.
-This generator allows Agora to run and be tested without actual RRU hardware.\
-The following are steps to set up both Agora and the packet generator:

  * Build Agora.
 This step also builds the emulated RRU, a data generator that generates random input data files, an end-to-end test that checks correctness of end results for both uplink and downlink,\
  and several unit tests for testing either performance or correctness of individual functions.
     <pre>